Pretraining with hierarchical memories: separating long-tail and common knowledge

-The proposed approach also allows creating new memories from new data after pretraining, as shown in \Cref{sec:external_models}.
+The proposed approach also allows creating new memories from new data after pretraining, as shown in \cref{sec:external_models}.
 Through this mechanism, a strong public reasoning model can be readily augmented with memories built from large private user data or organizational databases, providing a more efficient alternative to very long contextual memories.

-Our main contributions are transformer architectures augmented with large hierarchical memories (\Cref{fig:schematic}) and a clustering-based pretraining method (\Cref{sec:clustering_retriever}), through which long-tail knowledge is automatically incorporated into the memory bank.
-We systematically examine how different memory types (\Cref{fig:memory_type_ablation}), depths (\Cref{fig:memory_size_ablation}), sizes (\Cref{fig:runtime_vs_bank}), positions (\Cref{tab:mem_depth}), and memory-to-model ratios (\Cref{fig:memory_to_model_size}) affect performance.
-We further analyze the runtime efficiency of the proposed method in relation to hardware storage hierarchies (\Cref{sec:hierarchical_memories}).
+Our main contributions are transformer architectures augmented with large hierarchical memories (\cref{fig:schematic}) and a clustering-based pretraining method (\cref{sec:clustering_retriever}), through which long-tail knowledge is automatically incorporated into the memory bank.
+We, for the first time, systematically examine how different memory types (\cref{fig:memory_type_ablation}), depths (\cref{fig:memory_size_ablation}), sizes (\cref{fig:runtime_vs_bank}), positions (\cref{tab:mem_depth}), and memory-to-model ratios (\cref{fig:memory_to_model_size}) affect performance.
+We further analyze the runtime efficiency of the proposed method in relation to hardware storage hierarchies (\cref{sec:hierarchical_memories}).
 Memory learning is scaled to banks containing up to 21B parameters.
-Results demonstrate consistent improvements over baseline models (\Cref{tab:cotraining}) and retrieval-augmented generation strategies (\Cref{tab:rag}), and robust applicability to arbitrary transformer architectures (\Cref{tab:external_models}).
-For example, with approximately $10\%$ additional parameters retrieved from the memory bank, we observe gains on knowledge-specific tasks of $34.1\% \to 40.3\%$ for a 160M model and $40.9\% \to 45.9\%$ for a 410M model.